 Lilium Apollo Lily:

-It’s a hybrid flower that can bloom in the creamy white, having a deep red band and is really dotted with red.
+It’s a hybrid flower that can bloom in creamy white, having a deep red band, and is really dotted with red.
 The flowers are huge, with a small hint of green where its petals overlap.
-The stamens of this flower are orange, and its buds have a little pink tinge to it.
+The stamens of this flower are orange, and its buds have a little pink tinge to them.
 It’s a showy plant for planting in the herbaceous or border shrubbery.

 Purchasing Diverse Types Of Lilies For Planting: